0xA3/haxe-examples/haxetink/tink_core/future/future.md

 ```

 What has changed?
 The getValue function only gets the message and the delay.
-It returns a Future which can be processed later with 'handle'.
+An async Future is created by defining a function to serve as callback.
+It returns a Future which can be processed with 'handle'.

 The output is the same
 ```